mhvwerts/MasonWeaver-finite-diff/README.md

 # MasonWeaver-finite-diff: Finite-difference solver for the Mason-Weaver equation.

 ---
-**New!** We have now developed a Python program that calculates the solution to the Mason-Weaver equation using analytic expressions, which is in many respects a superior approach.
+**New!** We have developed a Python program that calculates the solution to the Mason-Weaver equation using analytic expressions, which is in many respects a superior approach.
 The package is situated in the repository [`MasonWeaver-analytic`](https://github.com/mhvwerts/MasonWeaver-analytic).
-We warmly recommend it.
+Highly recommended.

 ---